Environmental Science BSc (Hons)

 30 credits

-1) Students design, manage and execute an environmental science or environmental hazards research project in a 'real-life' field-based setting.
+Students will design, manage and execute an environmental science research project in a ‘real-life' field-based setting.
 Students are tutored in aspects of research design: defining research questions, research philosophy and appropriate methodologies.
-Students learn practical aspects of research design such as logistical considerations of time and budget limitations as well as data archiving (including digital and mobile technology) and location-based analysis.
-They will design and manage a field-based research project in a UK and/or overseas setting.
+Students learn practical aspects of research design such as logistical considerations of time and budget limitations, as well as data archiving.
+Students will be trained in quantitative and qualitative data analysis.
+Students will learn how to collect, manipulate, and interpret statistical environmental and geographical data and apply this learning to their project-based investigations.

 The optional sandwich year between Years 2 and 3 includes a work placement or international exchange.
 The work placement gives an opportunity for paid work and valuable experience in an environmental field.
 We will keep in touch with you throughout your placement, ensuring the skills and training you receive translate effectively into your studies and career aspirations.